valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

 #### Calculating colormaps

 Since we have interpolated values of measured parameter at each grid point, one is able to compute a colormap.
 The idea is to calculate an average value of the four nodes assigned to each cell.
-Then the maximum and minimum of average values are determined and the interval formed by these two numbers is divided into several parts corresponding to the number of colors in the used color table.
+Then the maximum and minimum of average values are determined and the interval formed by these two numbers is divided into several parts corresponding to the number of colors in the color table.
 Afterwards, each cell will get the RGB value from the color table according to its average value.
 The implementation has been done as follows:
 {% highlight cpp linenos %}
 weather_data& weather_data::compute_colormap(std::vector<std::array<int, 4>> color_table) {
   std::cout << "computing colormap.. " << std::endl;